Out-Law Guide | 25 Nov 2020 | 7:26 pm | 3 min. read

-A foreign investor may, prior to the completion of an investment in France, file a request to the MoE to obtain confirmation whether the contemplated investment is subject to the prior authorisation of the MoE.
-The MoE shall answer to this request within a two-month term as of its receipt.
-In the event the MoE fails to answer to this request, the foreign investor shall formally request the prior authorisation of the MoE to complete its investment.
+Pursuant to article R. 151-4 of the CMF, either the target company or the target company and the foreign investor acting jointly may, prior to the completion of an investment in France, file a request to the MoE to obtain confirmation whether the contemplated investment is subject to the prior authorisation of the MoE.
+The MoE shall answer to this request within a 2-month term as of its receipt.
+In the event the MoE fails to reply to this request, the foreign investor shall formally request the prior authorisation of the MoE to complete its investment.

-In addition to the prior authorisation from the MoE, any direct investment or divestment in France or acquisition or sale of a real estate property of an amount exceeding EUR 15,000,000 carried out by a foreign investor shall be filed with the Banque de France for statistical purposes within a 20 day term as of completion.
+In addition to the prior authorisation from the MoE, any direct investment or divestment in France or acquisition or sale of a real estate property of an amount exceeding EUR 15 million carried out by a foreign investor shall be filed with the Banque de France for statistical purposes within 20 days of completion.

 At the end of its review, the MoE may either accept or reject said investment or accept the investment subject to the satisfaction by the investor of certain conditions imposed by the MoE.

 In the event a foreign investment subject to the prior authorisation of the MoE has been completed without prior authorisation or without complying with the conditions raised by the MoE, the MoE may, subject to a 15 day prior notification sent to the investor to request explanations, require remediation actions from the investor (e.g. requiring the investor to amend its investment or requiring the investor to undo its investment or to comply with the conditions).